top of page

 Custom Wood Crafts

 Wood is the best cutting board material for everyday use, by a long shot.
 Not only is it extra kind to your knife blade, it's also the safest material as bacteria have a much lower survival rate on wood than on plastic, and it's gorgeous, too.
 Wood is naturally quite porous, so without a protective finish, it can absorb juices from your food, transferring colors and aromas from one recipe to the next.
 Worse, if excess moisture builds up inside that board, it can lead to warping and cracking as the wood unevenly expands, or, in the worst case, rots from within.
 With that said, a good-quality wooden cutting board requires a bit of maintenance from time to time to stay in tip-top cutting shape.
-Oiling it occasionally can prevent all of that from happening.
-All of Spaeth Woodcraft’s boards are seasoned initially, all you need to do is maintain the oil on the surface by reapplying a single thin layer and letting the board rest overnight every time it starts to wear thin.
-We like to oil our boards about once per month.
-If you're someone who doesn't cook for a living all day, every day, you could probably get away with oiling two to three times per year.
+Seasoning it occasionally can prevent all of that from happening.
+All of Spaeth Woodcraft’s boards are seasoned initially, all you need to do is maintain it when it starts to wear thin by applying a layer of food grade mineral oil, allowing it to soak in overnight, wiping off any excess oil, and then we recommend applying our own Cutting Board Wood Wax for additional protection.

 You can tell it’s time to oil by sprinkling a few drops of water over your board with your fingertips.
 If the board has been properly and freshly seasoned, water will bead up on its surface.
 This is a good indication that nothing is going to penetrate it.
 Over time, its water-repellent qualities will start to diminish, and water droplets will spread further and further out, clinging to the wood.
 Eventually, the water will look like it's about to get absorbed into the wood even as it first lands on it.
 That's a sign that you're ready for another layer of oil.